Independence relations in the Solovay model I: The definability axiom

 \begin{definition} The \emph{definability axiom} is the statement that every set is definable from a set of ordinals. \end{definition}

 By ``definable", I mean definable in the universe of sets using the first order language with the membership relation.

 I use this opportunity to set up some notation.
 If $x$ is a set of ordinals then the symbol $\vd_x$ denotes the class of all sets which are definable from $x$ and an additional finite tuple of ordinals.
+If $Z$ is a Polish space, by $Z\in\vd_x$ I will always mean to say that $\vd_x$ contains the underlying set as well as some countable basis of the topology of $Z$.
 The symbol $\hvd_x$ denotes the transitive part of $\vd_x$; that is, the class of all sets $z$ such that the transitive closure of $z$ is a subset of $\vd_x$.
 The following are standard facts.

 \begin{fact} Let $x$ be a set of ordinals.

 \begin{enumerate} \item there is a class well-ordering on $\vd_x$ definable from $x$; \item $\hvd_x$ is a model of ZFC. \end{enumerate} \end{fact}

 I will abuse the above notation a bit.
 I will identify sets of ordinals and finite tuples of sets of ordinals.
 Thus, if $x$ and $y$ are sets of ordinals, then $\vd_{xy}$ stands for the class of all sets definable from $x$, $y$, and an additional finite tuple of ordinals.
 Also, if $y\subset\vd_x$, I will write $\vd_{xy}$ as if $y$ is a set of ordinals: $y$ can be identified with the set of the indexes of its elements in the canonical definable well-order of $\vd_x$.
 Another similar shorthand appears when $Z$ is a Hausdorff space with a well-orderable basis $\mathcal{B}$, and $z\in Z$ is a point.
 If $x$ is a set of ordinals such that $Z, \mathcal{B}\in\vd_x$, then $\mathcal{B}\subset\vd_x$ will hold as well, by Corollary~\ref{wocorollary} below.
 In such a situation, the point $z$ can be identified with the set $\{O\in\mathcal{B}\colon z\in O\}\subset\vd_x$, and in this sense I will use the notation $\vd_{xz}$.